2021 PHM Conference Data Challenge

 X_s (Measurements, xs)

-5. Do all the units have the same failure mode in the development data set?
+A (auxiliary data) - Do all the units have the same failure mode in the development data set?

-6. In the development data set, are both training and test cycles full run to failure degradation data sets?
+No, please see Table 2 in the description. - In the development data set, are both training and test cycles full run to failure degradation data sets?

 Yes, for training and testing data sets, the last cycle is when the aircraft engine failed.
-Each data set starts from cycle 1 until failure.
+Each data set starts from cycle 1 until failure. - Will the validation data set contain all the cycles up until a failure occurs?

 Unlike the development data set, the validation data set will contain units that are partially degraded and have not failed yet.
 The participant would need to estimate its remaining useful life (in cycles/flights).